TedMichalik/FS1/README.md

 DC1/EditSMB
 ```
 These lines are added by the EditSMB script to the [global] section of **/etc/samba/smb.conf** (version < 4.6.0).
-The winbind lines may not be necessary, but I have not tested that yet.
 ```
 winbind nss info = rfc2307
 winbind use default domain = yes